Informfully/Documentation/docs/source/database.rst

      - ID of user.
    * - ``articleQuestionId``
      - String
-     - ID of statement, comes from the objects in the answers array of the ``likeSurvey``-field of an experiments collection data record.
+     - ID of statement, comes from the objects in the answers array of the ``likeSurvey``-field of an experiment's collection data record.
    * - ``articleAnswer``
      - Integer
-     - Can be either 1 or -1, 1 stands for a Like and -1 stands for a Dislike.
+     - Can be either 1 or -1, 1 stands for a Like, and -1 stands for a Dislike.
    * - ``createdAt``
      - Date
      - Time at which the data record was created.